-The maximum amount of "compensated earnable" that can be considered for 2020 for members with membership dates on or after July 1, 1996 but before January 1, 2013 is \$285,000.
-For General Tier III members who joined KCERA on or after January 1, 2013, the maximum "pensionable compensation" that can be considered for 2020 is \$126,291 for those enrolled in Social Security.
+The maximum amount of "compensated earnable" that can be considered for 2022 for members with membership dates on or after July 1, 1996, but before January 1, 2013 is \$305,000.
+For General Tier III members who joined KCERA on or after January 1, 2013, the maximum "pensionable compensation" that can be considered for 2022 is \$134,974 for those enrolled in Social Security.
 These limits are adjusted on an annual basis.
 Members are exempt from paying member contributions and employers are exempt from paying employer contributions on compensation in excess of the annual cap.

-FAC consist of the highest 12 consecutive months of compensation earnable for General Tier I, General Tier IIA, Safety Tier I and Safety Tier IIA members.
+FAC consists of the highest 12 consecutive months of compensation earnable for General Tier I, General Tier IIA, Safety Tier I and Safety Tier IIA members.
 FAC consists of the highest 36 consecutive months of pensionable compensation for General Tier IIB, General Tier III and Safety Tier IIB members.

 The members may elect an unmodified retirement allowance or choose to have the allowance modified by one of the four options.
 The unmodified option provides the highest monthly benefit and a 60% continuance to an eligible surviving spouse or domestic partner when the member dies.
 An eligible spouse or partner is someone married to or registered with the member for at least one year prior to the effective retirement date.
-Certain surviving spouses or partners may also be eligible for a benefit continuance if the marriage or partnership occurred at least two years prior to the date of death and if the surviving spouse or partner is age 55 or older as of the date of death.
-Retirement allowance options are irrevocable once elected.
+Certain surviving spouses or partners may also be eligible for a benefit continuance if the marriage or partnership.